Skip to Content

 If you enjoyed learning how to decorate with Indian corn, be sure to share this post with a friend.
 Here is a tweet to get you started:

 Fall is the time of the year, when you start seeing Indian corn at the grocery stores.
-Find out how to decorate with it on The Gardening Cook. 🌽🎃🌿🍁🌽 Click To Tweet
+Find out how to decorate with it on The Gardening Cook. 🌽🎃🌿🍁🌽 Share on X

 Pin these Indian corn decorations for later

-Admin note: This post for decorating with Indian corn first appeared on the blog in October of 2013.
-I have updated the post to add new photos, lots of new ideas for Indian corn decorations and a video for you to enjoy.
+Admin note: This post for decorating with Indian corn first appeared on the blog in October 2013.
+I have updated the post to add new photos, lots of new Indian corn decor ideas, and a video for you to enjoy.

 Have you tried decorating with Indian Corn?
 How did you use it?
 Let us know in the comments below.